apssouza22/big-data-pipeline-lambda-arch/README.md

 - Access the keyspace `use TrafficKeySpace;`
 - List data `SELECT * FROM TrafficKeySpace.Total_Traffic;`

-## That's all.
-Leave a star if this project has helped you!
+## Please consider leaving a star if this project has helped you.